Hamilton Immigration Partnership Council

-The Hamilton Immigration and Partnership Council (HIPC) studies the needs of newcomers and researches on Hamilton’s demographics, labour market, economy, and settlement services.
+The Hamilton Immigration and Partnership Council (HIPC) studies the needs of newcomers and shares research on Hamilton’s demographics, labour market, economy, and settlement services.

-HIPC’s Annual Reports can be found in the What We Do section.
+HIPC’s Annual Reports can be found in the About HIPC section.

 What “Belonging” Means to Newcomer Youth in Hamilton